 Michelle works at Bethesda Physiocare and has a particular interest in the treatment of the so-called upper quarter, which includes the head, neck, face, temporomandibular joint (TMJ), cervical spine, and shoulder girdle.
 She enjoys working with dancers as one of her sub-specialties.

-Johnson McEvoy, PT, MSc, DPT, MISCP, MCSP is a Chartered Physiotherapist in private practice in Ireland.
+Johnson McEvoy, PT, MSc, DPT, MISCP, MCSP is a Chartered Physiotherapist in private practice in Ireland (United Physiotherapy Clinic).
 He earned his bachelor’s degree in physiotherapy from Trinity College Dublin (Dublin University) in 1993 and the masters in sports physiotherapy at University College Dublin in 2004.
 He completed his doctorate in physical therapy at the University of St Augustine for Health Sciences in 2008.

 Dr. McEvoy is lead physiotherapist with the national Irish Boxing team since 2003 and has worked with the team for three Olympic cycles.
 He was an accredited Physiotherapist for the Athens Olympics in 2004.
 He teaches on various university programmes including the MSc in Sports Physiotherapy at University College Dublin, BSc (Sports Science) at University of Limerick and BSc (Athletic Therapy) at Dublin City University.